This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Dairy.

-The Nordic Diet:
+The Nordic diet:

 The Nordic diet stays away from processed foods.
-This encourages you to eat what you grow and provides a simple plan for green eating.
+This encourages you to eat what you grow and provides a simple plan for organic eating.
 In addition, it is a diet rich in omega 3

 Salmon with lentils is a typical meal in this diet plan.

-The DASH diet:
+The DASH Diet:

 It is a diet that reduces salt intake.
 It has dietary approaches to stop hypertension in people with high blood pressure and to reduce the risk of heart disease.

-The Very Fast 800 Diet:
+The Very Fast Diet 800:

 While it encourages healthy eating, counting your intake and limiting yourself to 800 calories could lead to an unhealthy eating relationship.